Legend-of-iPhoenix/iChat/docs/plugin-api.md

 - Plugin names should be short.
 Try not to create absurdly long names.
 - If your plugin does not come in a group, the name of the plugin should just be `plugin_name`.
 - Plugin names must be unique.

+## Removing plugins
+The Plugin API has a built-in way to remove plugins.
+You call `iChat.removePlugin(plugin_name)` to remove the plugin named `plugin_name`.
+The function returns the plugin that was removed.

+## Sending (fake) messages
+Plugins can send messages directly to the iChat user.

+The function `iChat.renderMessage(data)` accepts a JSON Object containing message data.
+The format for message data is described under the subheading "The parser".
+The message is **not** sent to the database.
+It will be shown like any other iChat message, except it will not be parsed by any other plugins.